 What’s more, piperine increases the absorption of another pain-fighting food, turmeric, by up to 10 times.
 Which piperine does by stimulating “transporters” in our intestines that are responsible for absorbing nutrients.

-Some studies have shown cinnamon have strong anti-inflammatory activity, due to its antioxidant content (8, 9).
+Some studies have shown cinnamon has strong anti-inflammatory activity, due to its antioxidant content (8, 9).
 Adding some cinnamon to an already healthy dish is a great one-two punch to inflammation in the body.

 It’s an amazing thing when delicious flavors and health-changing nutrients come together in one recipe.
 Our Keto Zone Triple-Superfood Sweet Spiced Nuts are a great example.
 From heart health to blood sugars to weight loss and more, it’s nutrients will benefit your health and keep you coming back.